cran/parsnip/man/rmd/boost_tree_xgboost.md

-For this engine, there are multiple modes: classification and regression
+For this engine, there are multiple modes: classification and regression.
+Note that in late 2025, a new version of xgboost was released with differences in its interface and model objects.
+This version of parsnip should work with either version.

 ## Tuning Parameters